-The most recent iteration is the GoPro Hero 8, a tiny, rugged, waterproof camera that allows you to get into places that most cameras can’t reach.
+Although there’s a Hero 9 here in 2022, the best bang for your buck iteration is actually the GoPro Hero 8, a tiny, rugged, waterproof camera that allows you to get into places that most cameras can’t reach.

 It comes with a 1″ 12MP sensor – the same as the Olympus TG-6 point-and-shoot.

 The lens is a wide angle that stays open at f/2.8.

 There’s no optical zoom.
 Instead, you can choose between three “fields of view”: wide (16-34mm fisheye), linear (19-39mm standard), and narrow (27mm).

 The linear and narrow options are the results of software manipulation, not optics, so they only work as JPEGs.
 For shooting in RAW, you’ll need to keep it on wide.

 This might all seem incredibly limiting – and it is if you’re only thinking in terms of traditional photography.

 If, however, you’re looking to capture wide expanses while backpacking with a tiny, relatively indestructible and waterproof camera, the GoPro Hero 8 is nothing to be scoffed at.